henryhe1/space-vitae/content/about.md

 The font you see is [Roboto](https://fonts.google.com/specimen/Roboto).

 If you're curious, this was what my [old website](https://henryhe.me/old-website) looked like.
-I created it in Nov of 2015 after I got this (awesome) domain free for 1 year by attending my university Hackathon.
+I created it in Nov 2015 after I got this (awesome) domain free for 1 year by attending my university hackathon.

 ### contact